 “Human Resources or the executive team should follow up with employees along the way, to let them know the latest updates and to confirm when the crisis is over,” said Julianne May, senior HR professional.
 “It’s a natural human need to want to know when we are back in safe waters.”

-As with most HR initiatives, you’ll need a clear plan to guide your response with pre-determined actions, resource allocations and a strategy
+As with most HR initiatives, you’ll need a clear plan to guide your response with pre-determined actions, resource allocations and a strategy to measure results.

-May suggested an internal crisis communication approach that borrows from emergency triage strategy
+May suggested an internal crisis communication approach that borrows from emergency triage strategy planning:

 - Determine priorities.